garcia2015/NLP_QuestionDetector/README.md

    (1) Example: "It should not be limited to any particular set of senses, environments or goals, nor should it be limited to
         any specific kind of hardware, such as silicon or biological neurons"
 ```
 ###### Results of test dataset classification ######
-There is exactly 1 extra line in the output file, to allow for the labels row: SBARQ, SQ, and CLASS.
+There was exactly 1 extra line in the output file, to allow for the labels row: SBARQ, SQ, and CLASS.
+I removed it manually after uploading to repository for ease of review/audit.

 - [Output file](https://github.com/garcia2015/ToucanAI-QDetector/blob/master/test-outputs.txt)

 I had an issue with line 128 in the test inputs file, but I realized it was the sentence length that was crashing the CoreNLP server but solved the issue with a timeout several orders of magnitude large enough to accommodate the large chunk of text going through the CoreNLP server.
 This happened again around the 4000th line and again at line 8221.

+I selected a few lines of the output to audit.
+One of the incorrectly classified lines from the test file was line 1381, "What triggers a slow killing response."
+This is an example of a WH-question, and thus an SBARQ clause tag should be present.
+However when I tested it on the CoreNLP parser website it labeled the clause as SBAR rather than SBARQ.
+After trying it on the StanfordParser site, it was tagged correctly as SBARQ.

 ## Areas for improvement ##
 I'd spend time testing other versions of StanfordCoreNLP and StanfordParser to see which one could catch the WHPP clauses that escaped the version I used as well as the cases rejected by the classifier in the training dataset.
+Compare both and see which one has higher rates of FP vs FN.

 ## Read before running code ##